 Who was Ernö Goldfinger?

-Born in Budapest in 1902, Ernö Goldfinger was a modernist architect and furniture designer.
+Born into a Hungarian Jewish family in Budapest in 1902, Ernö Goldfinger was a modernist architect and furniture designer.
 Along with a number of European architects, Goldfinger immigrated to England in the 1930s.
 Together they helped popularize the modern movement in Britain.

 Goldfinger studied architecture in Paris where he was inspired by the structures of celebrated architect, Le Corbusier, in addition to manifestos like Vers une architecture that Le Corbusier contributed to the blossoming modern movement.

 Goldfinger was a prominent member of the Modern Architectural Research (MARS) Group, a London-based organisation that included architects, designers, critics, and even poet John Betjeman.